RETURN TO OWNERSHIP HOME HAZARDS PAGE

 The second thing to keep in mind is that, because the study involved only one county's gun deaths and only over one time span, the results cannot be expected to be correct everywhereor even a majority of areas of similar population densityand at all times.
 The study has not been replicated by anyone in other places or times, so there is no telling how general or universal their results are.
 Science normally involves researchers repeating experiments, possibly with some refinements and corrections, or doing completely different experiments to verify the validity of original experiments.

-The third thing to keep in mind is that the study sample size was pretty small (398), and there were multiple measures (murder, accident, suicide, etc.) so the sampling errors of the study would be somewhat large (especially for the murder, accident, and self-defense categories).
+The third thing to keep in mind is that the study sample size was pretty small (398, or 389), and there were multiple measures (murder, accident, suicide, etc.) so the sampling errors of the study would be somewhat large (especially for the murder, accident, and self-defense categories).

 The fourth thing to keep in mind about the study is that the data the doctors were working with were classifications by a police department, not classifications reflecting the true circumstances or even circumstances found in court.
 Some of the cases probably had not been finally adjudicated since it often takes about five years to do so.